emilygv/emilyvernon.com/_projects/sneakers/flight-jacket.md

 client: Converse
 season: "Holiday 2015"
 ---
-Inspired by A-2 Leather Jackets, these CTAS MA-1 Zip show off all of the vintage detailing.
-Their premium leather, covered zippers, decorative stitch and custom zipper pulls sets them apart from your normal sneakers.
+Inspired by A-2 Leather Bomber Jackets, these CTAS MA-1 Zip show off all of the vintage detailing.
+Their premium leather, covered zippers, decorative stitch, antique brass hardware and custom zipper pulls sets them apart from your everyday trainers.
+Designed with two colourways - classic navy and brown.